-- 14.1.
-Following a death in the academy community, the academy may conduct some remembrance activities, e.g. opening a remembrance book, a remembrance assembly. - 14.2.
-The family will always be consulted prior to any remembrance activities being planned and will be invited to take part in the activities. - 14.3.
-All remembrance activities will be planned so that they are respectful of the culture and religious beliefs of the family.
+- Following a death in the school community, the school may conduct some remembrance activities, e.g. opening a remembrance book, a remembrance assembly. - The family will always be consulted prior to any remembrance activities being planned and will be invited to take part in the activities. - All remembrance activities will be planned so that they are respectful of the culture and religious beliefs of the family.